 ACEEE supports adoption and implementation of energy-efficient building codes at the state, local, and federal levels.
 In order to meet long-term U.S. energy goals, new buildings should be as energy efficient as is economically justified, since it will be much more expensive to retrofit these buildings after they are completed.

 Advanced building energy codes are a cost-effective way to help consumers save energy and money, make new housing and commercial buildings more affordable, improve comfort, and reduce air pollution.
 All of these benefits are difficult or impossible to capture if not taken into consideration at the time of construction.
-There are additional benefits: codes increase the reliability of utility systems, mitigate harmful environmental conditions such as ground-level ozone, and climate change, and boost job creation nationwide.[i]
+There are also additional benefits: codes increase the reliability of utility systems, mitigate harmful environmental conditions such as ground-level ozone and climate change, and boost job creation nationwide.

-Buildings use 72% of electricity, and 40% of the total energy use in the United States.
-They are also responsible for 40% of U.S. CO2 emissions.[ii]
+Buildings use 74% of the electricity and 41% of the total energy in the United States.
+They are also responsible for 40% of U.S. CO2 emissions.
 Since buildings have long lifetimes and retrofits can be costly, it is crucial to incorporate energy saving measures during construction in order to achieve acceptable efficiency and comfort.

 In addition, Congress should consider provisions to allow higher minimum equipment efficiency requirements in building codes (i.e., levels exceeding federal equipment efficiency standards) provided the code offers an explicit pathway for meeting code levels with equipment just meeting federal minimums (e.g., by including other efficiency measures to make up for the lower efficiency equipment).
-Such a provision is contained in a recent agreement between ACEEE, other energy efficiency advocates, and AHRI, the trade association for heating and air-conditioning equipment manufacturers.[iv]